-Students shall not possess cell phones, PDAs, iPods, MP3 players, video equipment, gaming devices, laser pointers, recording devices and electronic devices during the instructional day at school or school-related events.
+Students shall not possess cell phones, iPods, MP3 players, video equipment, cameras, gaming devices, laser pointers, recording devices and electronic devices during the instructional day at school or school-related events unless permission is granted by school personnel.
 Subject to the Search and Seizure Practices and Procedures, the possession of such electronic devices during those restricted times constitutes the consent to search for and confiscate the device(s) by school personnel.
-Confiscated devices may be returned at the end of the school day.
-If repeated offenses occur then parents will be required to pick the electronic devises up from school administration.
+Confiscated devices may be returned at the end of the school day or until a parent comes in to get the device.